CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/reports.md

 ### Creating a report

 Begin by selecting _Create a report_.
 There are five report types available.
-Three of these correspond to Kubecost's different monitoring dashboards.
+Three of these correspond to nOps's different monitoring dashboards.

 {% hint style="warning" %}
-As of Kubecost v2, Advanced Reports and Cloud Cost Reports have been removed and replaced with [Collections](/using-kubecost/navigating-the-kubecost-ui/collections.md).
+As of nOps v2, Advanced Reports and Cloud Cost Reports have been removed and replaced with [Collections](/using-nOps/navigating-the-nOps-ui/collections.md).
 See the documentation for more info.
 {% endhint %}

 * Allocation Report